Registration, Renewal and Restoration

 Recognition (Queensland) Act 2003.

-Once an engineer is registered they will be issued an Annual
+Once an engineer is registered, they will be issued an Annual

 Practising Card and a Certificate of Registration.
 To confirm the

 currency of registration please use the search register.
 RPEQs are required to renew their registration annually within the renewal period, 1 April to 31 May.
+More information on registration renewals (including legal definitions) can be found in the Registration Renewal Guidelines.